 As a visitor to this website, you are likely to be acquainted with Ruckman’s poisonous pen.
 An example of his treatment of other Christians he disagrees with can be observed in the following statement: “Pray for them, make fun of them, thumb your nose at them, and go about your way.”
 (Ruckman, Peter.
 Bible Believers’ Bulletin.
 Feb.
 2002, p.
 16) How does Ruckman attempt to justify this in light of hundreds of admonitions in the Scriptures to love one another, be kind, and demonstrate grace?
 We partly addressed this in an article entitled Ruckman’s attempt to vindicate his name-calling with Scripture.

-Since writing the above article, we came across another of his feeble attempts to continue to justify his rants against the brethren in spite of Biblical instruction to the contrary.
-It is worded as follows:
+Since writing the above article, we came across another two of his feeble attempts to continue to justify his rants against the brethren in spite of Biblical instruction to the contrary.
+They are worded as follows:

 The Scriptural answer to this peculiar enigma lies in the simple fact that instructions given to a Christian to love someone or to be meek in dealing with someone or to be gentle in deportment are speaking of personal dealings with individuals in a one-on-one basis.
 Go back and check the references; (Ruckman, Peter.
 Bible Believers’ Bulletin.
 Oct.
 1997, p.
 9)

 By arbitrarily restricting these commandments to "one on one" personal interactions, Ruckman excuses his public writings and recordings from Biblical scrutiny.
 Since Ruckman instructed his readers to “go back and check the references,” we did.
 The only one that came remotely close to what Ruckman is claiming was 2 Cor.
 10:1:

 “Now I Paul myself beseech you by the meekness and gentleness of Christ, who in presence am base among you, but being absent am bold toward you:”